WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step4-Play-again/README.md

 How can we adjust the code so we can easily play the game again?

-We have already made a lot of functions for this programme, so let's make another function to take care of asking if the player wants to play again.
+We have based this project around running the programme using functions, so let's make another function to take care of asking if the player wants to play again.

 Under the code for defining function ```play_game()``` define our new function ```play_again()```.
 The first line is
 ```